RafaMMas/IberianFishHSMs/README.md

 of this function also renders a summary of their main characteristics, including sample sizes, and several performance criteria for those models optimised through cross-validation.
-The argument *Default* = *TRUE* renders those models recommended by the expert panel who co-authored the package.
+The argument *Default* = *TRUE* provides those models recommended by the expert panel who co-authored the package.
 These models are, consequently, the best option among the available models, but the additional models have been included to allow site-specific studies.
 The following example shows the default output for brown trout (*Salmo trutta*).
-From columns \#1 to \#15 the general general characteristics are described.
+From columns \#1 to \#15 the general characteristics are described.
 Columns \#16 to \#23 include the aforementioned performance indices.
 The output of this function is a three-elements list.
-The last two elements are names and codes.
-Names summarises the characteristics of each model in the table and, as indicated above, codes are used to internally call the odels compiled in the package.
+The last two elements are the models’ names and codes.
+These names summarise the characteristics of each model in the table and, as indicated above, codes are used to internally call the models compiled in the package.

 </div>